Understanding "Chorear" in Mexican Spanish

 The Noun: "Choro"

-As mentioned, “choro” refers to a long speech, often full of fluff or lies.
-Here are a couple of ways it's commonly used:
+As mentioned before, “choro” refers to a long speech, often filled with fluff or lies.
+Here are a couple of common ways to hear it:

 How Do Other Latin Americans Say It?